 Once the setting for futuristic sci-fi films, the year 2020 is now just around the corner.
-As a new decade approaches, IT leaders anticipate how technology will transform business as we know it.
+As a new era approaches, IT leaders anticipate how technology will transform business as we know it.

 In the second annual “State of IT” report, over 2,200 IT leaders share their thoughts on how IT is changing.

 What are the top three technologies they expect to transform business by 2020? [click to tweet]

 Artificial intelligence (AI)

 The reason is clear.
 Facing unprecedented demand for innovation from business units and customers alike, top IT teams are seeking core technologies like these for increased intelligence, speed, and agility.